dexX7/mastercore-rpc-tests/README.md

 =================================

-To run the tests, place this folder relative to the `mastercored` and `mastercore-cli` files or use `--srcdir` as startup parameter, pointing to [Master Core](https://github.com/mastercoin-MSC/mastercore):
+To run the tests, place this folder relative to the `mastercored` and `mastercore-cli` files or use `--bindir` as startup parameter, pointing to [Master Core](https://github.com/mastercoin-MSC/mastercore):

 ```bash
 ~/mastercore/qa/mastercore-rpc-tests$ python test_exodus_purchase.py